vsevolodnedora/open-event-intel/README.md

 - clean APIs and small OSS-style libraries for temporal claim models and extraction utilities.

 These features aim to provide a demonstration of modern LLM operations, agentic orchestration, and structured reasoning workflows in a compact, well-engineered system suitable as a public portfolio project.

 ---

+## Notes on local use

+Due to copyright and compliance, full text of publications cannot be provided on a public repository.
+Databases with raw publications as well as with components of the temporally-aware knowledge graph will be built in `/database/` automatically when running `run_scrape.py`.

+However, in order to run `run_tkg.py` prompts and definitions are required which can be provided by the project author upon reasonable request.

+---